Where Do I Start?

 - Create a positive, loving home environment; be kind and respectful of each other.

-- When you have to correct behavior or give consequences, make sure your children know that they’re still loved.
-6
+- When you have to correct behavior or give consequences, make sure your children know they’re still loved.
+3

 - Be involved with your children’s education.
 Kids who make an effort to get good grades and are involved in school activities are far less likely to drink.